Kinder's Trig Points

 - promote the health benefits of walking and being in the countryside.

 - give local people and visitors the opportunity to learn about the culture, history and biodiversity of New Mills and surrounding countryside.

-Thanks to White Van Man, New Mills Town Council, High Peak Borough Council, Visit New Mills and all supporting traders and residents for their help in making New Mills the first town in the High Peak to achieve Walkers are Welcome status.
+Thanks to Active Derbyshire, White Van Man, New Mills Town Council, High Peak Borough Council, Visit New Mills and all supporting traders and residents for their help in making New Mills the first town in the High Peak to achieve Walkers are Welcome status.